 You have the responsibility of protecting the environment for the benefit of the current and future generations.
-You can realize this is by installing a solar power system.
+You can realize this by installing a solar power system.

-By using solar power, you reduce the demand for fossil fuels used to generate electricity in power plants, and which is then fed to the grid.
+By using solar power, you reduce the demand for fossil fuels used to generate electricity in power plants, which is then fed to the grid.
 This, in turn, reduces the emission of harmful gases that are the primary cause of global warming and climate change.